THE 20/22 ACT SOCIETY

 ABOUT US

-The ultimate purpose of the Society is to serve as a voice to promote the significant impact that the 20/22 community can have in the Puerto Rico’s nonprofit sector.
-To achieve this, the 20/22 Act Foundation Inc. was created to support and directly work with local charities in different philanthropic areas regarding but not limited to: animal welfare, children’s, education, elderly care, and homeless areas by allocating monetary contributions collected as part of the educational and social efforts made through the Society.
-The Foundation is certified as a nonprofit organization under both the Puerto Rico Internal Revenue Code Section 1101.01 and the Federal Internal Revenue Code Section 501(c)(3).
+Our ultimate purpose is to serve as the voice that encourages the significant impacts that the 20/22 community can have in Puerto Rico’s nonprofit sector.
+The 20/22 Act Foundation Inc. was established to support and work directly with local charities, by allocating monetary contributions that are obtained as part of the educational and social efforts made through the Society.
+We extend our help to diverse philanthropic areas, regarding but not limited to animal welfare, children, education, elderly care, and homeless areas.
+The Foundation is certified as a nonprofit organization under both; the Puerto Rico Internal Revenue Code Section 1101.01 and the Federal Internal Revenue Code Section 501(c)(3).

 OUR MISSION